Back to Components

 Stop a migration

-You can stop a migration from the CLI, calling the component API directly:
+You can stop a migration from the CLI or dashboard, calling the component API directly:

 Or via migrations.cancel programatically.